Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 ```
 — — — — — — — — — — — — — — — — — — — — — — —
-Total Average R2 value over 488 Specific Models of car containing 61420 seperate vehicles in total with 10 KFolds each is: 84.37254417331319
+Total Average R2 value of: 84.37 over 488 Specific Models of car containing 61420 seperate vehicles in total with 10 KFolds each
 — — — — — — — — — — — — — — — — — — — — — — —
 ```